 - Site owner / age, etc (via whois lookup, or similar)

 There are many ways to map these data points to a graph structure, but we can start by creating nodes for our three main items: accounts, posts and articles.

 We also want to see IP addresses – to check for patterns in where posts are coming from – so we can add those to our model.
 The result is something like this:

 Now we can visualize this network and start looking for suspicious patterns.

-There’s no publicly available social media data available that includes accounts, posts, articles and flags.
-Instead we synthesised our own using data from two sources:
+There are no publicly available social media data available that includes accounts, posts, articles and flags.
+Instead, we synthesized our own using data from two sources: